Old Town traffic improvements

 - Access to Boyce's Street limited only to those vehicles accessing property on the street.

-If you have any queries or would like to discuss the above please contact Tom.Campbell@brighton-hove.gov.uk.
+If you have any further questions please contact: Tom.Campbell@brighton-hove.gov.uk